ucsd-cse130/wi20/lectures/00-hello.md

 ## Exams

-- Midterm: in-class on *May 4*
+- Midterm: in-class on *Feb 11*
     - subject to change but unlikely
-- Final: *June 11*
+- Final: *Mar 22*
-- 2-sided printed "cheat sheet"
+- 2-sided "cheat sheet"
+- The final is cumulative
+- Midterm grade is calculated as `midterm > 0 ?  max(final, midterm) : 0`
+    - you get a second chance if you don’t do well on the midterm
+    - you must show up to both the midterm and the final